jqnatividad/qsv/docs/whirlwind_tour.md

 Longitude   Float    75976506.66428813  -179.9833333  180.0        1           14          28.14618114715136   62.472858625866586  3902.858064887513  0
 ```

 Wow!
 That was fast!
-It took just 1.3 seconds to compile all that.[^1] It's so fast
+It took just 1.3 seconds to compile all that.[^1] One reason for qsv's speed
-because qsv by default, works in "streaming" mode - computing statistics as it "streams"
+is that ***it mainly works in "streaming" mode*** - computing statistics as it "streams"
-the file line by line, without having to load the entire file into memory.
-Which means it
+the CSV file line by line.
+This also means it can gather statistics on arbitrarily large files,
-can gather statistics on arbitrarily large CSV files![^2]
+as it does not have to load the entire file into memory.[^2]

 But can we get more descriptive statistics?
 What's the variance, the modes, the distribution (quartiles),
 and the cardinality of the data?
 No problem.
 That's why `qsv stats` has an `--everything` option to